Manucher Ghorbanifar: Career

 Prior to the 1979 Iranian Revolution Ghorbanifar was an agent of Iran's SAVAK intelligence service, and a partner in an Israeli-Iranian shipping company, Starline Iran, which shipped oil from Iran to Israel.
 Ghorbanifar knew Israel's military attache in Tehran, Yaakov Nimrodi, who helped build SAVAK.

 In 1980 Ghorbanifar was the liaison between the Shah's last Prime Minister, Shahpour Bakhtiar, in exile in Paris, and conspirators in the Iranian armed forces organising what is sometimes known as the Nojeh Coup.
 The plot was exposed, and hundreds of officers were arrested at Nojeh Air Base on 9–10 July 1980.
 Ghorbanifar had owned a shipping company and headed the logistics branch of the Niqab network which organised the civilian part of the plot.
 He had been recommended for the role by Bakhtiar.
 Some Iranian sources later accused Ghorbanifar of leaking information to the Iranian government which helped thwart the coup plot.
 In December 1985 Adnan Khashoggi said in an interview that Ghorbanifar was head of European intelligence under Mir-Hossein Mousavi (Prime Minister from 1981).

-In 1981 Ghorbanifar was the source for the Washington Post's stories about Libyan hit squads targeting President Reagan and other senior US figures; in 1986 he said he had created the story "To hurt Libya, an enemy of Israel".
+In 1981 Ghorbanifar was the source for the Washington Post's stories about Libyan hit squads targeting Ronald Reagan and other senior US figures; in 1986 he said he had created the story "To hurt Libya, an enemy of Israel".
 Ghorbanifar's contribution to the Libyan story contributed to the CIA's 1984 decision to issue a "burn notice" against Ghorbanifar.

 In the early 1980s Ghorbanifar accompanied Cyrus Hashemi to Israel to arrange a $50m arms shipment, codenamed "Cosmos", to Iran.
 The deal was cancelled at the last minute with much of the equipment already loaded onto a ship in Eilat.

-During the 1980s, Ghorbanifar arranged the transaction of PROMIS software to Khalid bin Mahfouz, a prominent Saudi billionaire.